 German bread - quite a tradition

-German bread is not your usual breed of breads.
+German bread is not your usual breed of bread.

 German bread is unique and unlike any other bread variety known to Europe, distinguishing it as a significant aspect of German food culture.